matuzo/HTMHell/hell/adventcalendar/2024/27/index.md

 </button>
 ```

-The problem now is that the button’s name becomes visible, which goes against the design guidelines.
+The problem now is that the button’s name becomes visible, which goes against your design guidelines.
 To prevent this, additional CSS is required.

 ```css
 .sr-only {